sdingcn/p2p-tree/README.md

 At the same time any message sent by any node on the tree is displayed on every node's `stdout`.
 Certain control information is printed to `stderr`.
-A special input line `inspect` lists all neighbors of the current node.
 An empty input line terminates the current node.
 Note that the termination of a node may split the group (tree) into multiple smaller groups.